kazurayam/unittest-helper/docs/index.md

         ...
     }

 By this single line, Gradle captured all the values of System.properties at the timing when I invoked `gradle` command and the values were imported into the runtime environment where the test class `S2WrintingSystemPropertyValueIntoFileInTheOutputDirecvtoryTest` ran.
-In the Case1, the System Property `user.dir` had the value of `` …​/unittest-helpers/preliminary-study; and in the Case2, the `user.dir `` had the value of `…​/unittest-helper`.
-Therefore the directory `test-output` was located at the different layer of project structure.
+In the Case1, the System Property `user.dir` had the value of `` /Users/kazurayam/github/unittest-helpers/preliminary-study; and in the Case2, the `user.dir `` had the value of `/Users/kazurayam/github/unittest-helper`.
+Therefore, the directory `test-output` was located at the different layer of project structure.

-### What I want
+### I want to locate the output directory under the subProject’s directory

-I want the `test-output` directory to be always under the subproject’s directory regardless at which directory the System property `user.dir` is set at runtime. **I should NOT rely on the `user.dir` to find out where the subproject directory is.**
+I want the `test-output` directory to be steadily located under the subproject’s directory `preliminary-study/` regardless at which directory the System property `user.dir` is set at runtime.
+For that intent, I do not like to rely on the value of System property `user.dir` to find out where the subproject directory is.

-### But how?
+### How can I find the supProject’s directory without `user.dir`?

-There is a narrow path for every test classes to find out where the project’s directory is without referring to the System property `user.dir`.
+There is a method for a test classes to find out the location of project’s directory without referring to the System property `user.dir`.
 I will show you a sample code how to.

 Please find <https://github.com/kazurayam/unittest-helper/preliminary-study/src/test/java/study/S3FindingProjectDirByClasspathTest.java>: